-But we think these 2-5-10-20 minutes are too less time to do anything, and so we open Instagram to check something and there goes a good 20-30 minutes just scrolling.
+But we think these 2-5-10-20 minutes are too little time to do anything, so we open Instagram to check something and there goes a good 20-30 minutes just scrolling.

 We get a notification on our phone, tap on it and all of a sudden we’re busy checking out something we don’t even need for another good 20-30 minutes.

-These small 5-10-20-30 minutes keep adding up to big numbers, and we end up wasting a ton of time which could be better spent in other things.
+These small 5-10-20-30 minutes keep adding up to big numbers, and we end up wasting a ton of time which could be better spent on other things.

-If you complain about not finding time for everything you want to do, then you also need to step back and asses the time killers that are unknowingly eating up your time.
+If you complain about not finding time for everything you want to do, then you also need to step back and assess the time killers that are unknowingly eating up your time.